RedGreenBlue09/WFAv7_Installer/README.md

 2. Download drivers for your device with **Driver Downloader**.
 3. Unlock bootloader and boot into Mass Storage Mode with **WPinternals**.
 4. Backup the phone with **Win32 Disk Imager** (Only if not already did).
-5. Install **Visual C++ Redistributable 2022 (x86)**.
-6. Run Installer and follow the instruction in the Installer.
+5. Run Installer and follow the instruction in the Installer.
-7. Visit the [Wiki](https://github.com/RedGreenBlue09/WFAv7_Installer/wiki/Apps-on-Windows-10-ARM) for usage tips.
+6. Visit the [Wiki](https://github.com/RedGreenBlue09/WFAv7_Installer/wiki/Apps-on-Windows-10-ARM) for usage tips.

 ## Notes

 - On Spec A devices, using Reset My Phone will remove Windows 10 ARM.
 - **Updating Windows Phone with unlocked bootloader will break your installation.**
-- Join the [Telegram group](https://t.me/lumiaarch32) for help.
+- Join the [Telegram group](https://t.me/lumiaarch32) for more support.

 ## Reporting issues